?flush=1 !DOCTYPE html>

 Statistics New Zealand: Census

-Data points available only for 2001, 2006 and 2013.
+Data points available from 2001.
 Indicators are updated in April and November each year; for those indicators where new data or survey results have become available.

 While care has been taken in processing, analysing and extracting information, we cannot guarantee that the information is free from error and we shall not be liable for any loss suffered through the use, directly or indirectly, of any information, product or service.